The U.S. Constitution: Outdated, Archaic and Evil?

 America’s ongoing reverence of the Constitution is not the problem.
 Its fascination with it is certainly the answer.
 Indeed, if we would adhere to the document, the many problems that Professor Seidman notes would almost certainly vanish.
 Our choice is clear: Rule of law or rule of tyrants.

-Shane Krauser is the director of the American Academy for Constitutional Education, a partner with the firm of Davis Miles McGuire Gardner, an adjunct professor of constitutional law, and a radio talk show host in Phoenix, Arizona.
-Follow on Facebook: www.facebook.com/aafce1776
+Shane Krauser is the director of the American Academy for Constitutional Education, a partner with the law firm of Davis Miles McGuire Gardner, the spokesman for www.freedomfires.com, an adjunct professor of constitutional law, and a radio talk show host in Phoenix, Arizona.
+Follow on Facebook: Shane Krauser